agh-reactive/reactive-lab3/README.md

 ![Cart Checkout Testing](cart-checkout-behavior.drawio.svg)

-3. (10 points) Change implementation to use in `OrderManager` the [Adapter Response](https://doc.akka.io/docs/akka/current/typed/interaction-patterns.html#adapted-response) pattern.
+3. (10 points) Change implementation to use in `OrderManager` the [Adapted Response](https://doc.akka.io/docs/akka/current/typed/interaction-patterns.html#adapted-response) pattern.
 Tip: actors (e.g. `Checkout`) should send responses in the form of events (e.g. `CheckoutClosed`), and the adapter should map them into commands (e.g. `ConfirmCheckoutClosed`).

 ## Submission